pseudotensor/open-strawberry/README.md

 4. RLHF is not strictly required, just DPO.
 5. OpenAI is using Deep RL for training the reasoning traces, but I don't think this is required.

+## Justifications

+[P10] is recent paper that validates our proposal of using self-generated multi-turn data to slightly progressively push the model towards self-correction.

 ## Project Goals

 1. Generate reasoning traces using the proposed approach.